Johnnycake: Origin

-Indigenous peoples of the Americas using ground corn for cooking are credited with teaching Europeans how to make the food.
+Indigenous peoples of the Americas using ground corn for cooking are credited with teaching Europeans how to make this food.
 It is also claimed that johnnycakes were made by the Narragansett people as far back as the 1600s.

 From this culture came one of the main staples of the Southern diet: corn (maize).
 Corn was used to make all kinds of dishes from the familiar cornbread and grits to liquors such as whiskey and moonshine, which were important trade items.
 Cornbread was popular during the American Civil War because it was very cheap and could be made in many different sizes and forms.
 It could be fashioned into high-rising, fluffy loaves or simply fried for a fast meal.

 To a far greater degree than anyone realizes, several of the most important food dishes that the Southeastern Indians live on today is the "soul food" eaten by both black and white Southerners.
 Hominy, for example, is still eaten ...
 Sofkee live on as grits ... cornbread [is] used by Southern cooks ...
 Indian fritters ... variously known as "hoe cake", ... or "Johnny cake."...
 Indian boiled cornbread is present in Southern cuisine as "corn meal dumplings", ... and as "hush puppies", ...
 Southerners cook their beans and field peas by boiling them, as did the Indians ... like the Indians they cure their meat and smoke it over hickory coals.